top of page

 With bated breath

-How does one comfort a panicked child feeling existential dread?
-I know many adults who desperately want to provide consoling words who also struggle with these feelings.
-Slowly, I learned to recognize the thought patterns that fed my anxieties, and I worked hard to let them go before they became too loud to ignore.
+Slowly, I learned to recognize the thought patterns that fed my anxiety, and I worked hard to let them go before they became too loud to ignore.
 In 2022 a psychologist introduced me to the idea of complicated grief, and a better understanding of so many past events clicked into place for me.
 Armed with this knowledge, I started finding new connections between many of the photographs in my personal archive: moments when I intuitively recognized this sense of grief, even if I hadn’t learned the words to name it yet.
+These moments jumped out at me as I leafed through old contact sheets, booted up old hard drives, and scrolled through pictures from my phone’s camera roll.
+As I began to put these images together, I also created new photographs to accompany them.
+With bated breath is in some ways a series cobbled together from photographic odds and ends I couldn’t see clearly until now, but in other ways it’s a series I’ve been working on since I was eleven.

 bottom of page